-The table below provides an overview of the shareholders that have notified the Company of their owner-ship of securities of the Company.
-This overview is based on the most recent transparency declaration submitted to the Company.
+The table below provides an overview of the shareholders that have notified the Company of their ownership of securities of the Company.
+This overview is based on the most recent transparency declaration submitted to the Company12.

-&lt;sup>3 The transparency declaration made by SRIB is a joint declaration by SRIB (for 4.21%) and by Brustart SA (for 2.54%).
+2 The transparency declaration made by SRIB is a joint declaration by SRIB (for 4.21%) and by Brustart SA (for 2.54%).
 Brustart is a 100% subsidiary of SRIB.

-&lt;sup>2 The transparency declaration made by SRIW is a joint declaration by SRIW SA (for 2.99%) and by Sofipole SA (for 3.36%).
-SRIW owns 60% of the share capital of Sofipole ( 40% is owned by Sowalfin).
+1 The transparency declaration made by SRIW is a joint declaration by SRIW SA (for 2.99%) and by Sofipole SA (for 3.36%).
+SRIW owns 60% of the share capital of Sofipole (40% is owned by Sowalfin).
 Sofipole is controlled by SRIW within the meaning of Article 5 of the BCC.